Paramesh-Kumar-2004/Basic-Speaking-Calculator/README.md

+Speaking Calculator
+  This project is a voice-interactive calculator created in Python using the pyttsx3 library for text-to-speech functionality.
+It allows users to input two numbers and select an arithmetic operator.
+The calculator not only performs the calculations but also speaks the input and results.

+Features:
+  1.Interactive voice prompts and responses.
+  2.Supports basic arithmetic operations: addition, subtraction, multiplication, division, modulus, and integer division.
+  3.Text-to-speech support for enhanced user interaction.

 Explanation of the Speaking Calculator Code:

 This Python script creates a voice-interactive calculator using the pyttsx3 library, which allows the program to speak the input and output.